In Crypto, Fees are High and Speeds are Slow

 λ x λ: This scenario is unlikely because of the natural time-priority sorting that causes WSS orders to meet with λ orders.

-WSS x WSS: This scenario is unlikely because of the natural time-priority sorting that causes WSS orders to meet with λ orders.
-Here, the maker receives a rebate, and the taker pays a fee to prevents wash trading.
+WSS x WSS: This scenario (“zero-fee”) is unlikely because of the natural time-priority sorting that causes WSS orders to meet with λ orders.

 New rebates, lower fees, and a faster market.

-PAX offers a new fee structure, "optimistic rebate", that pays rebates to investors whether they place marketable ("taking") orders or limit ("making") orders.
+PAX offers a new fee structure, "zero-fee + cash-back," that pays rebates to traders whether they place marketable ("taking") orders or limit ("making") orders.
 To fund its rebates, PAX charges a fee for the use of its λ API.
 The λ API provides "immediate" or "zero latency" speed for HFT market makers, who in turn, use that speed to reduce their exposure risk.

-Crypto exchanges today charge relatively high fees - about 20x to 100x higher - compared to mature traditional capital markets.
-Furthermore, crypto exchanges today are woefully slow, a topic we will dive into in a future blog post.
+Crypto exchanges today charge relatively high fees: about 20x to 100x higher compared to mature traditional capital markets.
+Furthermore, trading speeds on crypto CEX and DEX venues are slow, a topic we will dive into in a future blog post.